A photo of a woman smiling in a park. She has short wavy hair and is wearing black glasses as well as a black blazer.

 These inherited structures weren't built to sustain us, or, for that matter, our clients.

 When we reconnect with our creativity and playfulness together, we tap into a well of energy that can’t be restored any other way.
-This is how we sustain ourselves, resist systems of oppression, prevent burnout, and flourish in our work and lives.
+This is how we sustain ourselves, resist systems that cause harm, prevent burnout, and flourish in our work and lives.

 My Approach